kwgoodman/la/doc/source/archive.rst

 attribute called 'larry' and assigned the value True.
 Inside the group are several HDF5 Datasets.
 For a 2d larry, for example, there are three datasets: one to hold the data (named 'x') and two to hold the labels (named '0' and '1').
 In general, for a nd larry there are n+1 datasets.
+Each label Dataset is given an attribute called 'isdate' which is set to True if all labels along the given axis are dates of type datetime.date; False otherwise.
+If 'isdate' is True then the labels are converted to integers before saving, and converted back to datetime.date object when loading.

 Reference